-Important: You must install the recoil-starter rope in the rope guide.
+Important: To start the engine safely and easily whenever you use the machine, install the recoil-starter rope in the rope guide.

-Hold the blade-control bar to the upper handle and pull the recoil-starter rope through the rope guide on the handle (Figure 5).
+Hold the blade-control bar to the upper handle and pull the recoil-starter rope through the rope guide on the handle (Figure 4).